AparGarg99/Melanoma-Detection-System/README.md

 # OVERVIEW 📚
-This project aims to build an automated classification system based on deep learning techniques to predict the presence of melanoma skin cancer using skin lesions images.
+This project aims to build an automated classification system based on deep learning techniques to predict the presence of melanoma skin cancer using skin lesion images.

 ***Keywords:*** *Computer-Aided Diagnosis (CAD), Teledermatology automated diagnosis system*